Adopted June 26, 2020 | Amended December 10, 2020 and July 8, 2021

 6.6.3 The Working Group will submit proposed recommendations to the Assembly for a vote.

 6.7.1 Each assembly member has one vote.
-The voting period is open for 14 days.
+The vote will occur at an Assembly meeting.
 No votes must include a comment indicating why the assembly member is voting no.

 6.7.2 The Working Group response to all no votes and then Assembly members are given an opportunity to revote.
 The revote must occur within 14 days of the original vote.
 The revote can be either at an Assembly meeting or by e-mail to the Administrator.